Staff & Board

 Elizabeth leads an adult basic education class for adult learners at the Threshold Clubhouse, a community-based organization that serves Durham residents who live with severe or persistent mental illness.

-Daniel teaches beginning and intermediate English for Speakers of Other Languages (ESOL) classes at EDCI in east Durham.
+Daniel teaches beginning and intermediate English for Speakers of Other Languages (ESOL) classes at our partner site with Durham Children's Initative.